flowchartsman/conf/README.md

 ```

 ## note
 This library is still in **alpha**.
-It needs docs, full coverage testing (well, tests at all), and poking to find edgecases.
+It needs docs, full coverage testing, and poking to find edgecases.

 ## shoulders
 This library takes inspiration (and some code) from some great work by some great engineers.
 These are credited in the license, but more detail soon.